morpho-labs/morpho-liquidation-flash/README.md

 # Morpho Liquidator contract

-This project is an advanced Liquidator contract, built on top of Morpho Compound Mainnet
+This project is an advanced Liquidator contract, built on top of Morpho Compound Mainnet and Morpho AaveV2 Mainnet.

 ## Flash Mint liquidator

-The first version of the Liquidator contract uses a MakerDAO Flash loan of DAI, a supply/borrow on Compound, and a swap on Uniswap V3.
+The first version of the Liquidator contract uses a MakerDAO Flash loan of DAI, a supply/borrow on Compound or Aave, and a swap on Uniswap V3.

 ## Development